 The Hiring Incentives to Restore Employment Act (hereinafter the 'HIRE ACT') is US legislation that was adopted in March 2010.
 FATCA forms part of this legislation.
-The purpose of FATCA is to prevent tax evasion by US taxpayers with financial assets held outside the United States by having financial institutions cooperate in the provision of information to the US Internal Revenue Service ('US IRS').
+The purpose of FATCA is to prevent tax evasion by US taxpayers with financial assets held outside the United States by having financial institutions to cooperate in the provision of information to the US Internal Revenue Service ('US IRS').
 Financial institutions registered outside the United States that do not cooperate with FATCA run the risk of being subject to a 30% US levy on proceeds of sales and income.

-In part to avoid the risk of Dutch financial institutions not being able to meet FATCA requirements and being subject to a 30% US levy, the Netherlands entered into an agreement with the US on 18 December 2013 in order to effect the automatic exchange of information concerning US taxpayers with the US (Intergovernmental Agreement).
+In part to avoid the risk of Dutch financial institutions not being able to meet the FATCA requirements and being subject to a 30% US levy, the Netherlands entered into an agreement with the US on 18 December 2013 in order to effect the automatic exchange of information concerning US taxpayers with the US (Intergovernmental Agreement).
 This agreement is incorporated in Dutch law, under which Dutch financial institutions in scope are obliged to register with the US IRS and to provide the Dutch tax authorities with information on clients in scope.
 The Dutch tax authorities will in turn pass on this information to the IRS.
 The Fund is a financial institution in the sense of FATCA and Dutch implementing legislation.
-The Fund is also registered with the IRS as a financial institution that shall meet the FATCA requirements and the obligations under Dutch law and arising from Dutch legislation.
+The Fund is also registered with the IRS as a financial institution and must therefore comply with the requirements of FATCA and is subject to the corresponding liabilities pursuant to the laws of the Netherlands.

-To be able to comply with the FATCA requirements, and by extension the requirements of Dutch laws and regulations, the Fund is obliged to identify 'Account Holders'.
-Accordingly, the Fund must request its new (direct) Shareholders to provide (additional) information in order to establish whether Shareholder is a "Specified US Person" in the sense of the above-mentioned legislation and regulation or a financial institution within the meaning of FATCA.
+To be able to comply with FATCA requirements, and by extension the requirements of Dutch laws and regulations, the Fund is obliged to identify 'Account Holders'.
+Accordingly, the Fund must request its (direct) Shareholders to provide additional information in order to establish whether Shareholder is a so-called "Specified US Person" in the sense of the above-mentioned legislation and regulation or a financial institution within the meaning of FATCA.

 Furthermore, the Fund assumes that, in line with its AML/KYC processes, it only has to further identify Shareholders who are directly included in the register of the Fund.
 This would normally be financial institutions registered under their own name but trading on behalf of and for the account of their account holders / customers.
 If and insofar as a Shareholder that is included in the register of the Fund as a 'Specified US person' or a financial institution, in the sense of the Intergovernmental Agreement, that fails to comply with FATCA, the Fund is legally obliged to pass on the details of this party to the Dutch tax authorities who will then as a matter of course share this information with the US authorities.
 The Fund has the freedom to outsource its identification and reporting obligations to an external party identified by the Manager.